PowerDNS/pdns/docs/security-advisories/powerdns-advisory-2018-02.rst

 -  Severity: High
 -  Impact: Arbitrary code execution
 -  Exploit: This problem can be triggered via a crafted PCAP file
--  Risk of system compromise: No
+-  Risk of system compromise: Yes
 -  Solution: Upgrade to a non-affected version

 An issue has been found in the dnsreplay tool provided with PowerDNS